martinfreedman/LispFlat/README.md

 the Repl!

-Very usefully in debugging this, I had installed Racket and Python so I could run both the original code and comapre both this and the original to some decent dialect of Scheme (Racket in this case) Not only is there cut and paste between the test output and the repl, but I can compare and contrast with `lis.py` and Racket.
+Very usefully in debugging this, I had installed Racket and Python so I could run both the original code and compare both this and the original to some decent dialect of Scheme (Racket in this case) Not only is there cut and paste between the test output and the repl, but I can compare and contrast with `lis.py` and Racket.

 I have to emphasize that lis.py is quite buggy with very limited error handling.
-The use of program.cs here enables one to have a similar delopment experience working with lis.py running in Pyhton in a consolet
+The use of program.cs here enables one to have a similar development experience working with `lis.py` running in Python in a consolet

 And to note again that this code mirrors lis.py in the sense that only additional code needed to get it to pass the same tests were added.

-The gotchas were some normal form functions that did not work even on lis.py, hence I ended up rempvoing, still with t(more than but still close to) minimal set to pass the lis.py tests.
+The gotchas were some normal form functions that did not work even on lis.py, hence I ended up removing, still with t(more than but still close to) minimal set to pass the `lis.py` tests.

 The worst gotcha was a classic.
 The first test for `quote`, kept on returning extra brackets and every now and then there appeared to be strange extra spaces before some closing brackets.